The radiation field on product cones: Proof of Theorem

 where

-Under this conjugation, $L$ becomes a ``wedge-$\bl$-differential operator'', i.e., it is a $\bl$-differential operator (in the sense of Melrose~\cite{Melrose:APS}) at $\mf$ and is a wedge-type operator at $\cf$.
-Moe precisely, $L \in x^{-2}\Diffe^{2}(M)$.
+This conjugation and rescaling transform $\Box_{g}$ into $L$, a ``wedge-$\bl$-differential-operator'', i.e., a $\bl$-differential operator at $\mf$ and a wedge-type operator at $\cf$.
+Note that the partial polyhomogeneity of $u$ implies that of $w$ with index sets shifted by $(n-1)/2$.

-Due to the scaling invariance (in the variable $\rho$) of the metric, we observe that $N(L) = L$.
-This observation simplifies the analysis as we are ultimately able to avoid dealing with remainder terms.\footnote{If we instead perturb the spacetime metric, the remainder terms can be handled as in the asymptotically Minkowski setting~\cite{BVW1, BVW2}.} For convenience, we recall from Section~\ref{sec:radiation-field-blow} the form of the operator $L$ in both the $(\rho, v, y)$ and $(\rho, x, y)$ coordinate systems.
+Due to the scaling invariance (in the variable $\rho$) of the metric, $L$ agrees with its normal operator, so $N(L) \equiv L$.
+This observation greatly simplifies the analysis of the problem by eliminating remainder terms and thus allows us to avoid an additional iterative argument; the lack of remainder terms accounts for the absence of logarithmic terms in the expansions of Theorem~\ref{thm:main-thm-v2}.\footnote{If we instead perturb the spacetime metric, the remainder terms can be handled as in the asymptotically Minkowski setting~\cite{BVW2}.}

+For convenience, we recall from Section~\ref{sec:operators} the form of the operator $L$ in a neighborhood of $\overline{C_{+}}$ in the coordinate system given by $(\rho = 1/t, x = r/t, z)$.
+As we eventually pass to the blown-up space $[M; S_{+}]$, it is often convenient to include a coordinate defining $S_{+}$.
+We therefore also include the coordinate systems $(\rho = 1/t, v = (t-r)/t,z)$, which are valid in a neighborhood of $S_{+}$.